lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Compute the transcript hash TH_2 = H( H(message_1), G_Y, C_R ) where H() is the hash function in the selected cipher suite.
 The transcript hash TH_2 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.
 Note that H(message_1) can be computed and cached already in the processing of message_1.

 * Compute MAC_2 = EDHOC-KDF( PRK_3e2m, TH_2, "MAC_2", ( ID_CRED_R, CRED_R, ?
 EAD_2 ), mac_length ).
-If the Responder authenticates with a static Diffie-Hellman key (method equals 1 or 3), then mac_length is the EDHOC MAC length given by the cipher suite.
-If the Responder authenticates with a signature key (method equals 0 or 2), then mac_length is equal to the output size of the EDHOC hash algorithm given by the cipher suite.
+If the Responder authenticates with a static Diffie-Hellman key (method equals 1 or 3), then mac_length is the EDHOC MAC length given by the selected cipher suite.
+If the Responder authenticates with a signature key (method equals 0 or 2), then mac_length is equal to the output size of the EDHOC hash algorithm given by the selected cipher suite.
     * ID_CRED_R - identifier to facilitate retrieval of CRED_R, see {{id_cred}}
     * CRED_R - CBOR item containing the credential of the Responder, see {{id_cred}}
     * EAD_2 = unprotected external authorization data, see {{AD}}